 Cap on Pain and Suffering

-In California, there is a cap on the amount of the pain and suffering damages award that you can obtain against a medical provider in a medical malpractice (med mal) case.
+From 1975 to 2022, California had a longstanding law placing a $250,000.00 cap on the amount of the pain and suffering damages or other noneconomic damages award that you can obtain against a medical provider in a medical malpractice case.
 The cap was created in 1975 with the enactment of the Medical Injury Compensation Reform Act (MICRA), which has been codified into the California Civil Code at Section 3333.2.
 The MICRA came about as the result of the efforts of insurance companies and benefits doctors and insurance companies by limiting their liability for malpractice.
-While advocates for injured victims are fighting to increase the cap on noneconomic damages in med mal cases, the cap has remained since its inception in 1975 as the result of strong lobbying by insurance companies.
+This law went unchecked for 48 years, until an initiative of California personal injury lawyers spearheaded by a lawyer who lost his son as a result of medical malpractice was brought forth and changed the law in 2022.

 Limits on Noneconomic Damages Only

 So how does the cap on noneconomic damages affect your personal injury claim?
 It doesn’t limit the amount of your medical bills that your personal injury attorney can recover for you.
 It doesn’t limit the amount of your lost wages or loss of future earning capacity that your personal injury lawyer can recover for you.
-What it limits is the amount of monetary compensation that you can obtain for pain and suffering as well as other noneconomic damages, such as compensation for inconvenience, physical impairment, and disfigurement.
+What it limits is the amount of monetary compensation that you can obtain for pain and suffering as well as other noneconomic damages, such as compensation for loss of love, loss of companionship, or loss of services of a spouse.